chimera-linux/chimera-linux.github.io/index.md

 does not include a lot of software yet and packaging is not entirely set in stone.

+Current plan is to wait for `apk-tools` 3.x before releasing any repos.

 ### Built with LLVM

 Chimera uses LLVM and Clang as its system toolchain.
 This is used to